-Applicants who have already received a bachelor's degree from an accredited program and apply for a baccalaureate program at GLCC can apply to the Academic Committee to have the General Education Requirements waived as long as they have completed the following minimum requirements: communication arts (6 hrs.), math and science (6 hrs.), social sciences (6 hrs.), and humanities (6 hrs.).
+Applicants who have already received a bachelor's degree from an accredited program may have the General Education Requirements waived as long as they have completed the following minimum requirements: communication arts (6 hrs.), math and science (6 hrs.), social sciences (6 hrs.), and humanities (6 hrs.).
 Any of these minimum requirements that have not been met can be completed at GLCC.
 General Electives will also be waived for applicants who are approved.
 Approved applicants must complete all of the requirements for the Bible/Theology Major, Professional Studies, and their selected major.